 No more lengthy TSAs.
-We expect Transitional Service Agreements (TSAs) between a buyer and a seller will be a relic three to five years from now because of digital technologies.
-While TSAs ensure business continuity for the buyer, they also delay synergies, create higher operational costs—as TSAs generally have markups anywhere from 5 to 20 percent—limit buyer flexibility and increase dependency on the seller.
+We expect lengthy Transitional Service Agreements (TSAs) between a buyer and a seller will be a relic three years from now because of digital technologies.
+While TSAs ensure business continuity for the buyer, they also delay synergies, create higher operational costs—as TSAs have markups up to 10% with an escalating pricing premium over time—limit buyer flexibility and increase dependency on the seller.

 Digital becomes a capability with impact.
 Nine out of 10 executives agree that to be successful, companies must develop new M&A capabilities—specifically those that help them choose when to buy, partner, invest or incubate as they execute digital business models.
-An increasing number of companies are executing string-of-pearls acquisitions, where they buy a number of smaller companies to give them digital prowess in a specific area.
+Increasingly, companies are executing string-of-pearls acquisitions, where they buy a number of smaller companies to give them digital prowess in a specific area.
 In these types of deals, innovative closing models are key to business continuity and sustainability.